2023 FIBA Basketball World Cup: Countdown clocks

 Three countdown clocks were unveiled from 25 to 28 August 2022 to mark one year before the tournament.
 These clocks are situated at the Tenbusu Naha Plaza in Naha, Okinawa; the Selamat Datang Monument in Jakarta; and the SM Mall of Asia in Pasay.
+The countdown clock in Indonesia was later moved to the front of Sarinah Department Store after the unveiling ceremony.